 "Now, there is a new coach so the variables have changed.
 We aren't afraid of a new coach.
 We just have to make sure it is as comfortable as possible.
 All of those things that Scott said he was looking for in a coach, a guy that is strong, has discipline and order, integrity, all of those things.
 We have no problem with any of those things because Rodney already has all of those things.
 But Rodney didn't come to Mississippi State for those, he came to play basketball.
 That's what I want the fanbase to understand.
 Rodney wants to develop as a basketball player.
 That is what we are focusing on right now.
 Everybody knows he does the other things well already."

-Do you have an actual deadline that you will make a final decision?
+Do you have an actual deadline as to when a final decision will be made?

 "We don't have an actual deadline.
 We just want to have a good feel about it.
-Like he said, we want to jump in with both feet.
+Like (Coach Ray) said, we want to jump in with both feet.
 That's what we have to do as a family.
 We can't just do it with one foot at a time.
 We want to go in with both feet completely in.
 But this is all about Rodney.
-We want to be sure he is in a comfortable place for him."
+We want to be sure he is in a place that is comfortable for him."